mindymallory/PriceAnalysis/01-PrimerforGrain.Rmd

 Soybeans did not begin to be commercially grown in the U.S. until the

-## Recent Trends in Acreage, Yield, Production, and Usemid 20th century, but once it was introduced, acreage expanded rapidly.
+## Recent Trends in Acreage, Yield, Production, and Use

+Soybeans were not commonly planted in the U.S. until the mid 20th century, but once it was introduced, acreage expanded rapidly.
 Soybeans have also benefited from improved yields due to biotechnology.

 [![Soybean Acres and Yield](assets/PrimerforGrain_SoyAcandY.png)](Soybean%20Acres%20and%20Yield,%20Data%20from%20USDA%20NASS)